Jeffrey-P-McAteer/cexec/adr/002_message_formats.md

 MAY read as much as they want.

-The purpose of this packet is to allow UDP clients to prove they own some amount of bandwidth to make CExec unable to participate in reflection/amplification DoS attacks.
+The purpose of this packet is to allow UDP clients to prove they own some amount of bandwidth which allows CExec systems to be unable to participate in reflection/amplification DoS attacks.

 A client who sends a 1kb request for 10kb of information over UDP will only receive